gbv/daia/daia.md

     only contain alphanumeric characters and underscores. patron
+  : a patron identifier for [patron-specific availability]. patron-type
   : a patron identifier for [patron-specific availability]. access_token
   : an [access token] for authentification.
-A DAIA client MUST use HTTPS when sending
+    A DAIA client MUST use HTTPS when sending access tokens. suppress_response_codes
-    access tokens.
-suppress_response_codes
   : if this parameter is present, all responses MUST be returned with a 200 OK status code,
     even an [error response].
 Support of this parameter is OPTIONAL.